Home What's New with Universal Links

 nginx -s stop

-If you have modified nginx.conf, remember to use:
+If you make changes to nginx.conf, remember to run:

 1